 Tip

-Place leftovers in the plastic pint jar and save in the refrigerator until you're ready to enjoy it.
+Place leftovers in a plastic pint jar and save in the refrigerator until you're ready to enjoy it.
 Feel free to add an ice cube or two and give it a quick whirl in the blender before drinking.

 3. Veggie Hash With Fried Egg